markszulc/experience-manager-learn.en/help/cloud-service/asset-compute/set-up/accounts-and-services.md

     + [Azure Blob Storage](https://azure.microsoft.com/en-us/services/storage/blobs/)
     + or [Amazon S3](https://aws.amazon.com/s3/?did=ft_card&trk=ft_card)

-_Ensure you have access to all of the aforementioned services, prior to continuing through this tutorial._
+>[!WARN] Ensure you have access to all of the aforementioned services, prior to continuing through this tutorial.
+>
+> Review sections below on how to set and provision the required services.

 ## AEM as a Cloud Service{#aem-as-a-cloud-service}